Electrical Safety Signs - Crucial for Electricians in the workplace

 - Danger sign: If the outcome is a serious injury or death and the accident will most definitely happen, then a danger sign is used.

-- Warning sign: If the possible outcome is a serious injury or death and the accident might occur, then a warning sign is used.
+- Warning sign: A warning sign is used if the possible outcome is a serious injury or death and the accident might occur.

 - Caution sign: If the possible outcome of the injury is minor or moderate, then a caution sign is used.